ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### JNA

-Currently the binding's automated clean-up of native keys and key sets is deactivated until JNI seg-fault issues are resolved in an upcoming release.
-After this issues has been resolved, manual clean-up of native resources will be discouraged.
+Currently the binding's automated clean-up of native keys and key sets is deactivated until JNI segmentation fault issues are resolved in an upcoming release.
+After these issues have been resolved, manual clean-up of native resources will be discouraged.
 Therefore the `Key::get*AndRelease` convenience methods introduced with the last release have been removed. _(Michael Tucek)_

 ### <<Binding2>>